budavariam/budavariam.github.io/_posts/2021-01-20-clipboard-goodies.md

 ## Clipboard in the command line

 In the command line you can take advantage of the operating system's pipeline.
-Imagine *copy* as a utility that consumes text, and *paste* as one that produce text.
+Imagine *copy* as a utility that consumes text, and *paste* as one that produce text, and when you use them the clipboard changes accordingly.

 Let's see what are the exact utilities that can be used for different systems.

 ### Mac